On the spectrum of complex unit gain graph: Introduction

-Third objective of this article is to extend the above result for $\mathbb{T}$-gain adjacency matrices.
-For any connected graph, we show that if the associated $\mathbb{T}$-gain graph has nonnegative real part, then the above bounds hold true[Theorem \ref{Theo.5.1}].
-Also, we have for any graph $G \in \mathfrak{F^{'}}$, the bounds in the above theorem hold true irrespective of the gains of the edges[Theorem \ref{Theo.5.2}].
+The third objective of this article is to extend the above result for $\mathbb{T}$-gain adjacency matrices.
+Interestingly, the above bound need not be true for arbitrary gain graphs.
+Infact, the difference between the spectral radius and the largest eigenvalue of gain graphs can be arbitrarily large.
+For any connected graph, we show that if the associated $\mathbb{T}$-gain graph has nonnegative real part, then the above bounds hold true [cf, Theorem \ref{Theo.5.1}].

 The spectral radius of the adjacency matrix of a graph is bounded above by the maximum vertex degree of the underlying graph.
 In \cite{Bojan}, this bound was extended to Hermitian adjacency matrices.
-Also the sharpness of the bound has been characterized \cite[Theorem 5.1] {Bojan}(See Theorem \ref{Theo.2.6} of Section 2).
-Our fourth objective is to introduce the notion of $ k $-generalized Hermitian adjacency matrix, $ H_{k}(X) $ of a digraph $ X $, which extends the notion of Hermitian adjacency matrix of $X$.
-For this new class of matrices, we characterize the structure of a digraph $ X $ for which the spectral radius $ \rho(H_{k}(X))$ equals to the largest vertex degree of $\Gamma(X)$, which gives an alternative proof of \cite[Theorem 5.1] {Bojan}.
+Also the sharpness of the bound has been characterized \cite[Theorem 5.1] {Bojan}.
+Our final objective is to introduce the notion of $ k $-generalized Hermitian adjacency matrix, $ H_{k}(X) $ of a mixed graph $ X $, which extends the notion of Hermitian adjacency matrix of $X$.
+For this new class of matrices, we characterize the structure of a mixed graph $ X $ for which the spectral radius $ \rho(H_{k}(X))$ equals to the largest vertex degree of $\Gamma(X)$, and particularly $ k=1 $ gives an alternative proof of some of the known results for Hermitian adjacency matrices.